dvrpc/coding-for-planners-and-engineers/Python/topics/Which-IDE.md

 and paid, respectively).
 Unlike many "free" versions of paid software, PyCharm's Community software has pretty much everything you'd need.

-Unlike VSCode, which can be used for all languages, PyCharm is geared specifically towards writing code in Python.
+Unlike VSCode (which can be used for all languages), PyCharm is geared specifically towards writing code in Python.
 As a result, many of the features you'd need a plugin for in VSCode are bundled into PyCharm by default.
 The cost of this is that the software is more "bloated" with features you might not need, and as a result